CyberDragon Gold (GOLD) Price Hits $0.0026

-CyberDragon Gold (GOLD) traded down 1.9% against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on October 6th.
-CyberDragon Gold has a market capitalization of $2.53 billion and approximately $10,800.38 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.
-One CyberDragon Gold token can now be purchased for $0.0026 or 0.00000004 BTC on major exchanges.
-In the last seven days, CyberDragon Gold has traded down 15.1% against the U.S. dollar.
+CyberDragon Gold (GOLD) traded 1.9% lower against the dollar during the 24 hour period ending at 21:00 PM E.T. on October 6th.
+One CyberDragon Gold token can now be purchased for $0.0026 or 0.00000004 BTC on cryptocurrency exchanges.
+CyberDragon Gold has a market capitalization of $2.53 billion and $153.40 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.
+Over the last seven days, CyberDragon Gold has traded 15.3% lower against the dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.